slopezpereyra/slopezpereyra.github.io/_posts/2023-04-19-MLEAlgorithm.md

 ---

-This is a simple maximum-likelihood estimation algorithm for the normal distribution.
-I chose $\mathcal{N}$ because it is the most commonly known distribution.
-Of course, the maximum-likelihood estimators of its parameters are the sample mean and the sample variance (this can be proven analytically).
+This is a simple maximum-likelihood (ML) estimation algorithm for the normal distribution.
+I chose $\mathcal{N}(\mu, \sigma)$ because it is the most commonly known distribution.
+Of course, the ML estimators of $\mu$ and
-However, I am interested in implement a numerical approach.
+$\sigma$ are the sample mean and the sample variance (this can be proven analytically).
+However, I am interested in implementing a numerical approach.

-The purpose of showing a numerical method for MLE is simple.
-I would have loved to see one when I was first studying mathematical statistics.
-Hopefully, some lost cyber-wanderer will find the example detailed here illuminating with regards to how MLE *algorithms* work.
+The purpose of showing a numerical method for ML estimation is simple: I would have loved to see one when I was first studying mathematical statistics.
+Hopefully, some lost cyber-wanderer will find this example helpful in understanding how ML *algorithms* work.

 Since the idea is to provide an algorithmic appreciation of the method, I will only briefly sketch the theory of MLE, which I assume the reader knows.